Get started

 Initialization

-An initialization phase is required to ensure that Common UI SDK works perfectly.
-To initialize Common UI SDK in your app, you must call the initialization method in didFinishLaunchingWithOptions method of your AppDelegate file.
+If you have disabled the SDK auto-initialization, an initialization phase is required to ensure that Common UI module works perfectly.
+To initialize Common UI module in your app, you must call the initialization method in didFinishLaunchingWithOptions method of your AppDelegate file.

 import DriveKitCoreModule